Adamskoullos/Vue-JS-Guide/markDown-files/9-routing-composition-api.md

 We then create the `filteredPosts` computed property and return posts that have the chosen tag.

 **Note**: We use the `useRoute` to access the route parameter here and use this value within the `filter()` function.
 So when a tag is clicked and the user is routed to a view with the tag being added to the end of the route, the `filteredPosts` only adds posts with that tag to the array to be displayed.
-We can do this as we gave each tag the route params of `:tag` in index.js, and then mapped the tag to `:tag` within the `router-link` `params:{ id: tag }` for each tag within the `BlogPost` component.
+We can do this as we gave each tag the route params of `:tag` in index.js, and then mapped the tag to `:tag` within the `router-link` `params:{ tag: tag }` for each tag within the `BlogPost` component.

 And finally we return any data and functions we want to use within the template: